Common raven physiology: Reabsorption in proximal tubes

 Reabsorption of molecules and ions back into the blood from the proximal tube is done via epithelial cells.
 The epithelial cell create a low Na+ concentration within the cell by actively pumping out Na+ into the blood via a Na+/K+ ATPase pump on the basolateral membrane.
 The osmotic gradient allows for the cotransport of Na+ with molecules such as Cl-, glucose, and vitamins into the epithelial cell from the apical side (side facing the proximal tubule).
 Water freely crosses the apical side into the epithelial cell following the solutes entering actively.
 With all the essential molecules inside the epithelial cell, some such as Cl-, glucose and vitamins pass through their respective channels on the basal lateral side into the blood.
 Na+ continues to be pumped into the blood maintaining the osmotic gradient allowing for continuous reabsorption of these molecules and ions.

-Terrestrial birds like the Corvus corax produce urine that is osmotically more concentrated then its blood plasma.
+Terrestrial birds like the Corvus corax produce urine that is osmotically more concentrated than their blood plasma.
 This is likely due to the fact that water is not as abundant in raven habitat.